gutelfuldead/vivado_project_skeleton/README.rst

 This folder is where the bitstream, hdf, and various reports are placed after the design is finished running.

+sw
+--

+This folder is where baremetal applications are generated and build.
+The complete source code for the baremetal application (include linker and main) should be placed in ./sw/src

+The top level makefile supports the ``make sw TARGET=projName`` option to then create the application using the target hdf located in outputFiles, create a BSP, and load a local zynq target with the application.

+Per project changes such as C/C++ build settings should be modified in the ./sw/build/build.tcl script.

 tcl
 ---